BIATeam/BIADocs/docs/10-Introduction/30-TryIt/20-CreateYourFirstProject.md

 2. Run VS code and open the folder "C:\Sources\Test\MyFirstProject"

-3. Open a new terminal (Terminal > New Terminal) and enter the commande:
+3. Open a new terminal (Terminal > New Terminal) and enter the command:
     ```ps
     cd .\Angular\
     npm install